News Release — May 15, 2012

 The fellowships range from one to three months in duration, offering $3,000 per month.
 Travel stipends and dissertation fellowships are also awarded.

-Fellows, with the exception of those selected for dissertation fellowships, are post-doctorates or independent scholars with a substantial publication record.
+With the exception of those selected for dissertation fellowships, fellows are post-doctorates or independent scholars with a substantial publication record.

 The stipends are funded by individual donors and organizations, including the Andrew W. Mellon Foundation, the Hobby Family Foundation, the Dorot Foundation, the American Society for Eighteenth-Century Studies and The University of Texas at Austin Office of Graduate Studies.
 A list of donors is available.